noahkae/noahkae.github.io/index.md

 # Hey there,

-I'm Noah, a third-year mechanical engineering student at The University of Calgary.
-I am extremely passionate about mechanical syetems, having been fascinated by cars and racing from a young age.
-In an attempt to bring a modern approach to traditional mechanical fields, I am currently pursuing a minor in digital engineering as modern tools like machine learning and python will prove incredibly useful in analysis and design of innovative systems.
+I'm Noah, a third-year mechanical engineering student at the University of Calgary.
+I am extremely passionate about mechanical systems, having been fascinated by cars and racing from a young age.
+In an attempt to bring a modern approach to traditional mechanical fields, I am currently pursuing a minor in digital engineering as modern tools like machine learning and Python will prove incredibly useful in the analysis and design of innovative systems.
 I am passionate about cars, sports, technology, and many other things.

 Thank you for taking the time to check out my website!